fastlater/opendata-us-nij-rtcfc/README.md

 <a name="license"></a>
 ## Licenses
 The data and metadata published here are licensed under the [Creative Commons CC0 1.0 Universal License](http://creativecommons.org/publicdomain/zero/1.0/).
-Users are advised to further check licensing and usage conditions for of underlying materials with the respective custodians/ publishers.
+Users are advised to further check licensing and usage conditions of underlying materials with the respective custodians/ publishers.

 Programs, syntax, scripts and other software components are made available under the [BSD2 license](https://opensource.org/licenses/BSD-2-Clause).